dhruvdevu/GenreClassificationDL/index.md

 We notice that Party in the USA has many changes in the intensity of chroma values while Hotel California does not.
 Such a pattern indicates that Party in the USA has a more energetic start while Hotel California starts slower (notably with the famous slow guitar solo).

+We also provide song snippets for ease of use.
+Unfortunately, Spotify does not allow to choose the time interval of the song.
+So, the songs do not overlap with the interval of the features but should serve as a reminder for the general feel of the song.

 #### Miley Cyrus: Party in the USA

+<iframe src="https://open.spotify.com/embed/track/5Q0Nhxo0l2bP3pNjpGJwV1" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+There is a clear pattern in how the pitch with the highest intensity evolves.
+The maximum pitch spike periodically and frequently.
+Furthermore, the intensity of various pitches change quickly and often, indicating a high energy song.

+Notice also that at every timestep, many pitches are registered simulatniously.
+We expect the maximum pitch at every timestep to be Miley Cyrus voice, but the other pitches are most likely attributed to the many sound effects in the song.

 <iframe width="700" height="400" seamless="seamless" frameBorder="0" scrolling="yes" src="Pictures/PlotlyPlots/chroma_Party In The U.S.A._Miley Cyrus.html"></iframe>